SrimanPotluri/Demo/README.md

 Challenges:

-Docker, AWS deployment difficulties, since I haven't used these technologies before.
+Docker, AWS deployment difficulties, since I haven't used these some of technologies before.
 Therefore, I had time to only simulate with the postman client and you could simulate too as the system resides on AWS.

 Time to completion: